John Hanson (singer)

-John Hanson (31 August 1922 – 4 December 1998) was a Canadian-born English tenor and actor, who starred in several West End musicals during the 1960s and 1970s.
+John Stanley Hanson (born John Stanley Watts; 21 August 1920 – 3 December 1998) was a Canadian-born English tenor and actor, who starred in several West End musicals during the 1960s and 1970s.

-Born John Stanley Watts in Oshawa, Ontario, Canada, of English parents, who moved back across the Atlantic three years later.
+He was born in Oshawa, Ontario, Canada, of English parents, who moved back across the Atlantic three years later.
 He was educated at Dumfries Academy in Dumfries, Scotland.
-His headmaster recognized his talent as a boy soprano, and recommended him to the BBC in Scotland.
+His headmaster recognised his talent as a boy soprano, and recommended him to the BBC in Scotland.
 It was there that he made his debut, at the age of 12.

 His 1960 album, The Student Prince / The Vagabond King peaked at Number 9 in the UK Albums Chart.
 Hanson was most famous for his role as the "Red Shadow", the hero of the musical The Desert Song, which enjoyed a record-breaking revival at the Palace Theatre in 1967.

 He also appeared in the 1973 Christmas Special of the BBC's Morecambe and Wise Show in which he sang "Stout-Hearted Men".
-He also appeared on BBC TV's long running variety show, The Good Old Days.
+He also appeared on BBC TV's long running variety show The Good Old Days.

-Hanson died in December 1998, at the age of 76, in Shepperton, Surrey, England.
+Hanson died in December 1998, at the age of 78, in Shepperton, Surrey, England.